 This program is a non-licensure program and intended for students who decide during their first two years that they are interested in careers in Health Sciences rather than pharmacy practice.
 Students who wish to apply for transfer into this program should do so via the Change of Record form.

 Students may elect to enroll in Special Problems in Pharmacy courses (PHAR 164-166) in the professional program.
 These are one to three credit hour courses which must be prearranged and approved by a specific faculty member, department chair, and associate Dean.
 Many students will enroll in these courses as an opportunity to participate in undergraduate research in a specific area in pharmacy.
 These courses may be used towards the general and professional elective requirements in the curriculum.
 To enroll in a special problems course, an independent study form must be completed by the student and the instructor overseeing the program.
 Before completing the form, the faculty member and student should discuss the independent study description, objectives, and activities.
 The form can be 'signed' via email or printed and signed.
-Additional information regarding research opportunities is available on the Research Opportunities website.
+Additional information regarding research opportunities is available on the Undergraduate Research website.

 All students will complete the Drake Curriculum Areas of Inquiry (AOI).
 The following table lists the AOIs that are completed by pharmacy requirements and those that will be fulfilled by various electives.
 Note that one course may only fit into one area.